RadiusDataSystemsLLC/Legal/Corporate Website/PrivacyPolicy.md

 <li><strong>Collected?</strong> - NO</li>
 </ul>
 </li>
-<li><p><strong>K. Inferences drawn from other personal information</strong> - Inferences drawn from any of the collected personal information listed above to create a profile or summary about, for example, an individuals preferences and characteristics.</p>
+<li><p><strong>K. Inferences drawn from other personal information</strong> - Inferences drawn from any of the collected personal information listed above to create a profile or summary about, for example, an individual's preferences and characteristics.</p>
 <ul>
 <li><strong>Collected?</strong> - NO</li>
 </ul>